talithavanlith/SalonOn/README.md

 **Acknowledgements:**

-We extend our graditude to our mentor Mike Lake, and Professor Jeff Terrell for providing their insights throughout the duration of this project.
+We extend our graditude to our mentor Dr. Mike Lake, and Professor Dr. Jeff Terrell for providing their insights throughout the duration of this project.